 Accessibility: About Web Accessibility

-Accessibility refers to the practice of making it possible for people to access services, resources, and goods, regardless of disability.
-Web accessibility takes this concept, and transfers it to the internet and your site.
+Accessibility refers to the practice of making it possible for people to access services, resources, and goods, regardless of disability or condition.
+Web accessibility takes this concept, and transfers it to the internet.

-By practicing web accessibility, you ensure that everyone, including those with disabilities or impairments, can access, navigate, and enjoy your site.
-Some of your visitors experience your site differently, and it is important to adapt your site to accommodate those experiences.
+By practicing web accessibility, you ensure that everyone, including those with disabilities or conditions, can access, navigate, and enjoy a site.
+Some visitors experience sites differently, and it is important to adapt sites to accommodate those experiences.

 The importance of web accessibility

 If you already have an existing site, you can use the Accessibility Wizard.
-The Wizard is a tool that scans your site, locates potential accessibility issues, and provides actionable solutions.
+The Wizard is a tool that scans Wix sites, locates potential accessibility issues, and provides actionable solutions.

 Keep in mind that although there are international web standards that sites are held to, your region may have its own specific set of requirements.